andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 - Not broken, but goes to general Journal website, not an actual article: https://academic.oup.com/jn/article/143/6/931/4571741
   - from modules: module_data_analysis/Data_Analysis_Overview.qmd

+## Markdown: bold and italics

+I changed underscores to asterisks for bold and italics for markdown best practices according to the [Markdown Guide](https://www.markdownguide.org/basic-syntax/#bold-best-practices).

+For consistency I made:

+- books and articles *italics*
+- internal links to other pages on the course website **bold**
+- left whatever regular text as you had it italicized or bold

 ## Publishing